uvarc/rc-learning/content/courses/python-introduction/more_about_functions.md

 %reset
 ```

 to clear the workspace.
-In Jupyterlab you can also go to the URL bar and add `?reset` at the end, _viz_
+In JupyterLab you can also go to the URL bar and add `?reset` at the end, _viz_

 ```
 http://localhost:8888/lab?reset